The Great Winemaking Tax Revolt

 Most casual winemakers begin not with grapes, but with concentrated grape juice.
 Actually, most casual winemakers begin with a wine kit, which consists of a big udder full of grape juice and a plastic bag with packets of the other ingredients required to complete a batch of wine.

 There are a lot of wine kits available, and the worst of them are still a lot easier than crushing grapes and guessing how much yeast to add to the resulting purple swamp.
-We use California Connoisseur wine kits by a company called Vineco — Vineco resides in Canada, which does give one pause upon considering the name of its product.
-None the less, their stuff seriously rocks.
+We use On The House wine kits by a company called Vineco — the product name is a bit confusing, as at something north of fifty dollars for one of these kits as of this writing, nothing about them could reasonably be described as “on the house.”
+None the less, Vineco’s stuff seriously rocks.

 Vineco’s wine kits come with concentrated grape juice, packets of yeast and other ingredients and agreeably lucid, step-by-step instructions for turning the whole works into wine.
 They describe their product as a “twenty-eight day wine kit,” which is arguably a bit misleading.
 It takes about a month to complete one, but you’ll want to leave the resulting wine alone in its bottles for about two months after the last of the plastic accessories has been washed and put away before you consider drinking it.